 Our Electrical and Computer Engineering students, faculty, and alumni have launched a multitude of entrepreneurial success stories over the years.
 They continue to change the world with their spirit of innovation, passion for technology, and technology transfer.

 Our sponsors include the National Science Foundation; the Department of Defense through the Army (ARL &ARO), ONR, Air Force (AFOSR), DARPA; the National Institutes of Health, the Department of Energy (NREL), the State of Delaware, and numerous industrial collaborators.
 Our faculty lead and participate in large, multi-disciplinary, industry-academia consortia solving important problems for the nation in diverse technological areas including, energy, computation, telecommunications, security, and nanotechnology.

-The $15 million Nanofabrication Facility is a 6,500 square feet multi-user environment with 4,500 square feet of ultra clean fabrication space and the remainder dedicated for support logistics.
+Through this journey, students have access to world-class facilities, including the $15 million Nanofabrication Facility, a 6,500-square-foot multi-user environment with 4,500 square feet of ultra clean fabrication space and the remainder dedicated for support logistics.